 1. Beneficial Nematodes

-This is a popular eco-friendly method to control grubs in your vegetable garden, flower beds, and grass lawns.
-Beneficial nematodes actively seek out these soil-dwelling pests.
+Beneficial nematodes are a popular, eco-friendly way to control grubs in your vegetable garden, flower beds, and lawns.
+They search for soil-dwelling pests and kill them.

-Next, put them into a sprayer attached to a hose, and then give your yard and garden a good and thorough rinse to release them.
-Once infected by the nematodes, the critters will die within 14 days.
+Next, put them into a sprayer attached to a hose, and then give your yard and garden a good and thorough spray to release them.
+Once infected by the nematodes, the grubs will die within a day or two.

 2. Soap and Water